BEHV 7018 Integrated Practices 3: Emotions, Embodiment and Connection

 Legacy Code 102372

-Description This unit presents and explores ways of working therapeutically with trauma.
-The interpersonal neurobiologists' focus of Mind/Body connection features in detail in this unit.
+Description This subject presents and explores ways of working therapeutically with trauma.
+The interpersonal neurobiologists' focus of Mind/Body connection features in detail in this subject.
 Work with emotions, embodiment and the counsellor/client relationship as instruments of therapeutic change will be considered.
 Students will learn what it means to be a trauma-sensitive therapist and develop techniques and methods for working across the spectrum of trauma responses including dissociation.
 A range of psychotherapeutic models will feature such as somatic therapies, sensorimotor psychotherapy, emotionally focused therapy, and notions of 'felt sense'.
 Complementary modes of healing, such as mindfulness, breathwork and the practices of yoga and meditation will be considered for what they can offer to a trauma-informed approach to therapy.
 Students will develop skills in working with emotions and nonverbal communication, as well as recognizing how the 'spoken' incorporates the physical.

 School Social Sciences